A rational look at punishment in dog training

 So why is it disproportional?

-- If you really must look at (gray) wolves as models (see this article if you are interested in the wolf-dog fallacy), the closest thing to the ‘alpha-roll’, is the winner preparing to ritually tear out the throat of the looser (‘ritually’, it would not normally result in actual injury).
+- If you really must look at (gray) wolves as models (see this article if you are interested in the wolf-dog fallacies), the closest thing to the ‘alpha-roll’, is the winner preparing to ritually tear out the throat of the looser (‘ritually’, it would not normally result in actual injury).
 Hefty stuff, though, you’ll agree.
-Kind of like the equivalent of pointing a gun to your face for spilling some milk.
+Kind of like pointing a gun to your kid’s face for spilling milk.

 - Leash pulling: Try Ian Dunbar’s green light – red light method instead.
 Stop walking when the leash is taut, and start again when it’s slack.
-It is a lot more effective (see how many people are still leash jerking after months of ‘training’?), and you won’t look like, well, an animal abuser.
+It is a lot more effective (see how many people are still leash jerking after months of ‘training’?).
+Sure the green light/red light takes a while, but at least it eventually works, and you don’t end up looking like a giant animal abuser in the park.

-- Lunging: Leash jerks can worsen lunging.
-It exacerbates the dog’s aversion for whatever made him lunge in the first place.
+- Leash jerking: Leash jerks can actually worsen lunging and other unwanted behaviour.
+It exacerbates the dog’s aversion towards whatever made him lunge in the first place.
 Read this article if you are having issues with dog-dog aggression.

-So before you get the H-bomb out, why not try to find a more targeted approach?
+So before you get the H-bomb out, why not try to find a more proportional approach?

 5. Generalisation: Yes, they really can be THAT stupid